llazzaro/chem-fingerprints/docs/using-api.rst

 example of how to use the chemfp API.
 If you want to dive deeper into this sort of analysis, then look into the `Similarity Ensemble Approach` (SEA) work of Keiser, Roth, Armbruster, Ernsberger, and Irwin.
-The paper online and is available from http://sea.bkslab.org/ .
+The paper is available online from http://sea.bkslab.org/ .

-The paper actually wants you to use the `raw score`_.
+The paper actually wants you to use the `raw score`.
 This is the sum of the hit scores in a given range, and not just the number of hits.
 No problem!
-Use `SearchResult.cumulative_score` for an individual result or `SearchResults.cumulative_score_all` for the entire set of results::
+Use :ref:`SearchResult.cumulative_score <SearchResult.cumulative_score>` for an individual result or :ref:`SearchResults.cumulative_score_all <SearchResults.cumulative_score_all>` for the entire set of results::

     >>> sum(row.cumulative_score(min_score=0.5, max_score=0.9)